 As I continued on with my day, steadfast and determined, the memories began to fade.
 I focused on my work, the overwhelming emotions began to subside and the events of the night started to fade.
 A few things remained – his hand on my breast, the kiss, his hand between my legs – but the violence and depravity of his willful disregard of my humanity faded into oblivion, so much so that when he called me later that evening to ask when I was coming home, I happily told him.
 Not once did I consider that I should move out or call the police.

 3,894 days after the attack.
 1,825 days after the relationship came to an end.
 1,095 days since the memory returned to my conscious mind.
-In the United States the statute of limitations vary from state to state.
+In the United States, the statute of limitations varies from state to state.
 The jurisdiction where the rape took place has a statute of 20 years.
 I got lucky.
 Showing up to file my report was one of the most terrifying things I’ve ever done.
 I showed up at the local police station and told the officer that I needed to report an 11-year-old rape.
-He was very kind, and encouraged me to stay, but he was also honest about the reality of my circumstances.
-After so much time had passed, and with out any physical evidence it was really up to the prosecutor to determine if the case would move forward or not.
+He was very kind and encouraged me to stay, but he was also honest about the reality of my circumstances.
+After so much time had passed, and without any physical evidence it was really up to the prosecutor to determine if the case would move forward or not.

-What does bother me is seeing so many other women, or even men, suffer in silence because of the shame associated with speaking out about sexual crimes.
+What does bother me is seeing so many other women, or even men, suffer in silence because of the shame associated with speaking out about sex crimes?
 Even as a victim myself, I wasted so much time trying to rationalize and justify what happened as something other than rape, because it’s easier to talk about.
 “He threw me across the room into a dresser” is so much easier to say than “he raped me.”
 I still physically choke on the word: rape.
-I have a very hard time saying it out loud without tears and heart racing full of panic.
+I have a very hard time saying it out loud without tears and heart-racing full of panic.
 That is exactly why we need to talk about it.

 I’m Rebecca.
 A man whom I later fell in love, and entered a consensual sexual relationship with raped me.
 The memories were repressed for five years after the rape itself, I chose to remain silent for two years after they resurfaced, and waited an additional year after first speaking out to make my report to law enforcement.
 I will remain silent no more.”

-To read more of Rebecca’s thoughts on surviving and overcoming sexually based crimes you can find her latest release Turquoise Boot Straps: A Survivor’s Thoughts on Amazon or by following the sales link above.
+To read more of Rebecca’s thoughts on surviving and overcoming sexually based crimes you can find Turquoise Boot Straps: A Survivor’s Thoughts on Amazon or by following the sales link above.
 Kindle and Paperback versions available now.